The Hunchback of Notre Dame (1923 film): Production

-Film Daily reported on June 8 that the filming of the camera shots had been completed and that Universal had signed a contract to lease the Astor Theater for showing the film on September 2.
+Film Daily reported on June 8 that the filming of the camera shots had been completed and that Universal had signed a contract to lease the Astor Theatre for showing the film on September 2.

 At the beginning of 1923, Universal's accounts believed that the cost of the production would be between $750,000 and $1,000,000.
-The film wound up costing $1,250,000 to produce and was in production from December 16, 1922 until June 8, 1923.
+The film wound up costing $1,250,000 to produce and was in production from December 16, 1922, until June 8, 1923.
 It was the most expensive Lon Chaney film ever made.
 He was paid $2,500.00 per week salary.

+Universal re-issued the movie with sound in the 1930s.
+For the reissue, four different soundtracks were created by Cecil Copping, Carl Edouarde, Hugo Riesenfeld, and Heinz Eric Roehmeld.

+Editing

+In a November 1923 article for Screenland, film critic Robert E. Sherwood said that he was called in, along with then-theater conductor Hugo Riesenfeld and animation producer Max Fleischer, to be "one of the army of cutters" hired to "whip (the film) into a form for popular consumption" after offering his opinion on a work print of Hunchback.
+Sherwood described what their editing entailed:

+The work also involved rewording most of the original title cards, which "had been couched in the stilted phraseology of Victor Hugo's novel" or needed to be changed to fit the revised post-cutting continuity.

 Reception

 The review aggregator website Rotten Tomatoes reported that 91% of critics have given the film a positive review based on 23 reviews, with a weighted average rating of 8.08/10.
 The site's critics consensus reads, "A heart-rending take on the classic book, with a legendary performance by Lon Chaney."